alexjp7/MijdasWeb/README.md

 You will need to pull/clone this repo and use it to replace the pre-existing src and public files.
 After that it should be fine.

-<h3> !!!
-Bugs and Issues !!! </h3>
+<h2> !!!
+Bugs and Issues !!! </h2>

-Please note that when you get to `npm run serve` you will get an error in the main.js file this is due to installing a plugin via `vue ui` i'd recommend commenting it out or installing it via vue ui
+> Please note that when you get to `npm run serve` you will get an error in the main.js file this is due to installing a plugin via `vue ui` i'd recommend commenting it out or installing it via vue ui

-<h3> Packages </h3>

-> Vuetify - allows for advanced components such as forms/calendars/navbars etc `vue add veutify` then hit enter on `default settings`

-> Vuex - State Management Pattern uses state,view and actions powerful for large SPA run `npm install vuex --save`

-> Vuex-router-sync - Dependancy that allows for certain states to change the route and updates the store of vuex.
-To run `npm install vuex-router-sync`

-> Vue-resource - provides capability for making web requests and handle responses using \$http to install run `npm install vue-resource` (note: not required)